wireshark10/Ganga-Gsoc-Exercise-/README.md

         Task 2(a) : In python or through using system calls, split the pdf file into individual pieces .
         Related File : task2(a).py

+        Task 2(b) : Create a job in Ganga that will count the number of occurances for a single page .